rodneylab/rodneylab-100-days-of-gatsby/README.md

 Open the `blog` directory in your code editor of choice and edit `src/templates/index-template.js`.
 Save your changes and the browser will update in real time!

 ## Deploy to Gatsby Cloud
 Gatsby Cloud is a platform of stable, trusted tools launched by the team behind Gatsby.js.
-See < aria-label="Open instructions on setting up a Gatsby site on Gatsby Cloud" a href="https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/" target="_blank" rel="nofollow noopener noreferrer">instrcutions on setting up a Gatsby Cloud deploy</a>.
+See <a aria-label="Open instructions on setting up a Gatsby site on Gatsby Cloud" href="https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-gatsby-cloud/" target="_blank" rel="nofollow noopener noreferrer">instrcutions on setting up a Gatsby Cloud deploy</a>.

 ## Deploy with Netlify